goetzrieger/ansible-labs-summit2020/content/ansible-getting-started/3-playbook/_index.md

 ## Running the Playbook

 Playbooks are executed using the `ansible-playbook` command on the control node.
-Before you run a new Playbook it’s a good idea to check for syntax errors:
+Before you run a new Playbook it’s a good idea to check for syntax errors.
+Head over to the **code-server** terminal and run:

 ```bash
 [student<N>@ansible ansible-files]$ ansible-playbook --syntax-check apache.yml